Research Technical Report FRITS-TR-2026-02 Updated 11 August 2026 translationmultilinguallocalisationLLM

 Abstract

-Every team that has localised software with machine translation knows the result: nothing is mistranslated, and none of it reads as if a native speaker wrote it [1].
-The tells are consistent across engines and across target languages [2]:
+Machine translation gives you output where nothing is mistranslated and none of it sounds like a native speaker [1].
+The tells are consistent across engines and target languages [2].

-• Calques — word-for-word transfers that are grammatical and alien.
-English “free welcome credits” becomes Danish “Gratis velkomstkreditter”, a phrase no Dane has ever written; a Dane would say “Gratis credits” or reach for a different idea entirely, like “velkomstgave” (welcome gift).
+• Calques — grammatical, alien, word-for-word transfers.
+English “free welcome credits” becomes Danish “Gratis velkomstkreditter”, a phrase no Dane has written.
+A Dane would say “Gratis credits”, or reach for a different idea entirely: “velkomstgave”, welcome gift.

 • Invented compounds — the surest machine tell.
-English “long-press” becomes Danish “Langtryk”, a word that does not exist.
-Actual Danish usage is either the English loanword (“long press”) or a plain description (“hold fingeren nede” — hold your finger down).
+“Long-press” becomes “Langtryk”, a word that does not exist.
+Danish usage is either the English loanword or a plain description: “hold fingeren nede”.

-• Mirrored structure — the English sentence’s skeleton, clause order and rhythm, reproduced in local vocabulary.
-Each sentence defensible; the whole unmistakably translated.
+• Mirrored structure — the English skeleton, clause order and rhythm, wearing local vocabulary.
+Each sentence defensible.
+The whole unmistakably translated.

-2. The finding: translation is the wrong task
+2. Translation is the wrong task to ask for

-The insight the pipeline is built on: the failure mode is caused by the instruction “translate.”
-Given a source text and asked to translate it, a language model does what the task implies — it preserves the source’s structure, because structural fidelity is what distinguishes translation from paraphrase in its training data.
-The calques and mirrored syntax are not failures of capability; they are obedience [4].
+Given a source text and told to translate it, a model preserves the source’s structure.
+Structural fidelity is what separates translation from paraphrase in its training data.
+The calques and the mirrored syntax are not failures of capability.
+They are obedience [4].

-The fix is to never ask for translation.
-We split the task so that no stage ever holds both the English phrasing and the responsibility for the target-language phrasing:
+So we never ask for translation.
+The task is split so that no stage ever holds both the English phrasing and responsibility for the target phrasing.

-Stage 1 — reduce the source to its meaning.
-A first pass rewrites the English source into plain descriptive English: metaphor, marketing energy and jargon stripped, the communicative intent preserved.
+Stage 1 reduces the source to meaning.
+A first pass rewrites the English into plain descriptive English, stripping metaphor, marketing energy and jargon while keeping the intent.
 “Your phone now sings — a brand new chime plays when your answer is ready” becomes “A short sound now plays when the answer is ready.”
-This runs at temperature 0.2 — it is a controlled, almost mechanical rewrite.
+Temperature 0.2: a controlled, almost mechanical rewrite.

-Stage 2 — author the meaning natively.
-The plain-meaning text goes to a second pass framed as a person, not a function: a native speaker of the target language, born and raised in the country, working as a senior copywriter, who receives a description of meaning and writes original copy expressing it.
-The prompt states outright: the English is a description of meaning, not a template whose syntax you should mirror.
-The model is free to split, merge and reorder sentences.
-This runs at temperature 0.7 — deliberately higher, because the most-probable continuation of a translation-shaped context is precisely the calque [3], and escaping it requires giving the model room.
+Stage 2 authors that meaning natively.
+The plain text goes to a pass framed as a person rather than a function — a native speaker of the target language, raised in the country, working as a senior copywriter, who receives a description of meaning and writes original copy for it.
+The prompt says so outright: the English is a description of meaning, not a template to mirror.
+The model may split, merge and reorder freely.
+Temperature 0.7, deliberately high, because the most probable continuation of a translation-shaped context is precisely the calque [3].
+Escaping it takes room.

-The two-stage split matters more than either stage alone.
-Paraphrase-then-translate with a “translate” instruction in stage 2 still calques; a single-stage “write natively” instruction on the raw marketing English imports the source’s rhetoric.
-Meaning extraction and native authorship have to be separated.
+The split matters more than either half.
+Paraphrase-then-translate still calques, because stage 2 still hears “translate”.
+A single-stage “write natively” on raw marketing English imports the source’s rhetoric instead.
+Meaning extraction and native authorship have to be separate jobs.

 3. The two anti-rules

-Two explicit rules in the stage-2 instruction remove the most reliable machine tells.
-We publish them because they are the transferable core of the method.
+Two rules in the stage-2 instruction remove the most reliable tells.
+They are the transferable core of the method.

-Rule 1 — the calque test.
-If the most obvious target-language equivalent of an English word is a calque or a foreign-sounding loan, replace it with what a native speaker would actually write, even when that means changing the image.
-English “tactile” tempts Danish “taktil” — a word that exists and that nobody uses; the native choice is “mærkbar” (noticeable).
-The rule forces the model to ask “what would be written here natively?” instead of “what does this word map to?”
+The calque test.
+If the most obvious target-language equivalent of an English word is a calque or a foreign-sounding loan, write what a native would actually write instead — even where that changes the image.
+English “tactile” tempts Danish “taktil”, a word that exists and that nobody uses.
+The native choice is “mærkbar”, noticeable.
+The rule forces the question “what would be written here?” in place of “what does this word map to?”

-Rule 2 — never invent words.
-When an English UI or technical concept has no established native equivalent, the model must not manufacture a compound from native roots.
-Manufactured compounds (“Langtryk”) are the single most identifiable machine-translation artefact.
-The two permitted moves are (a) the English loanword, if that is genuinely how natives refer to the concept in technical contexts, or (b) a short plain-language description of the action.
-This trap exists in every language; the rule is stated generically and enforced per locale.
+Never invent words.
+Where an English UI or technical concept has no established native equivalent, the model must not manufacture a compound from native roots.
+Two moves are permitted: the English loanword, where that is genuinely how natives refer to the thing, or a short plain description of the action.
+The trap exists in every language, so the rule is stated generically and enforced per locale.

-Alongside the anti-rules, each batch carries register context (a live-chat widget is “warm, plain”; a security page is “precise, factual, lightly reassuring — a trust centre, not marketing”) and a consistency constraint: where several strings share a concept, the model must choose one native root for it and use it throughout — never mixing two synonyms across a screen.
+Each batch also carries register context — a live-chat widget is “warm, plain”; a security page is “precise, factual, lightly reassuring, a trust centre rather than marketing” — plus a consistency constraint.
+Where several strings share a concept, the model picks one native root and holds it, rather than mixing synonyms across a screen.

 4. Making it safe for software strings

-Interface strings are not prose; they carry structure that must survive an aggressive re-authoring stage untouched.
-Three mechanisms make the freedom of Section 2 safe:
+Interface strings carry structure that must survive an aggressive re-authoring stage untouched.
+Three mechanisms buy that safety.

-Brand phrases bypass the model entirely.
-Recurring, brand-critical phrases (our “European AI” tagline is the canonical case) are pre-authored natively once per locale and substituted deterministically: the model sees a placeholder token, and post-processing replaces it with the approved native phrase.
-The model cannot degrade what it never touches.
+Brand phrases bypass the model.
+Recurring brand-critical phrases are pre-authored natively once per locale and substituted deterministically.
+The model sees a placeholder token; post-processing swaps in the approved phrase.
+It cannot degrade what it never touches.

-Leaks are ship-blockers, not warnings.
-Models intermittently emit the placeholder token itself, or fragments of scaffolding, into output.
-We learned this the usual way — a token leaked into six locales in one production batch — and responded by making detection structural: a scanner runs over every locale file after every batch, matching machine-token patterns that cannot occur in legitimate copy (while ignoring legitimate acronyms like GDPR that also appear in the source).
-Any hit fails the run with a nonzero exit code.
-A leak can still happen; it can no longer ship.
+Leaks are ship-blockers.
+Models intermittently emit the placeholder token itself into output.
+We learned this the usual way, with a token leaking into six locales in one batch, and made detection structural: a scanner runs over every locale file after every batch, matching token patterns that cannot occur in legitimate copy while ignoring real acronyms like GDPR.
+Any hit fails the run.
+A leak can still happen.
+It can no longer ship.

-The operational pipeline around this is deliberately boring: strings are translated in chunks of ~20 to stay inside output-token limits, failed chunks are simply not written, and the batch runner is resumable — a re-run fills exactly the gaps the previous run left.
-In one catch-up run this filled 1,868 missing strings across locales without touching an existing translation.
+The surrounding pipeline is deliberately boring — chunks of about 20 strings to stay inside output-token limits, failed chunks simply not written, and a resumable runner that fills exactly the gaps the last run left.
+One catch-up run filled 1,868 missing strings without touching an existing translation.

 5. Verifying without native staff

-A one-company team cannot employ 26 native reviewers, so verification is also delegated — to the model, in a different role with different incentives.
-A reviewer persona (native speaker, senior copywriter, seeing only the target-language text and a description of intent) rates key phrases on a 1–5 scale, where 1 is “obvious machine translation” and 5 is “indistinguishable from native copy,” and must justify any score below 5 with a concrete objection and a proposed fix [6].
-Scores below 4 are flagged for human decision.
+A one-company team cannot employ 26 native reviewers, so review is delegated to the model in a different role.
+A reviewer persona — native speaker, senior copywriter, shown only the target text and a description of intent — rates key phrases from 1 (“obvious machine translation”) to 5 (“indistinguishable from native copy”), and must justify anything below 5 with a concrete objection and a fix [6].
+Below 4 goes to a human.

-This is weaker than human native review, and we treat it accordingly: it is a regression detector, good at catching the calques and register errors the authoring stage occasionally lets through, not a certification of nativeness.
-For lower-resource languages we additionally flag output for opportunistic native-speaker review.
-The honest summary: the review loop reliably catches the difference between bad and plausible; the difference between plausible and perfect still needs a human who grew up with the language.
+This is weaker than native human review and we use it accordingly, as a regression detector rather than a certificate.
+It reliably catches the difference between bad and plausible.
+The difference between plausible and perfect still needs someone who grew up with the language.

-6. The negative finding: knowing when not to ship a language
+6. Knowing when not to ship a language

-The correct engineering decision was to not ship the language.
-Greenlandic-locale users are served Danish — which effectively all Greenlandic readers also read — rather than broken Kalaallisut.
-We record this because the pressure in localisation is always toward claiming more languages, and the honest version of a language list is one where every entry passed the same bar.
-(Icelandic, our lowest-resource shipped language, passed — with a standing flag for extra native review.)
+So we did not ship it.
+Greenlandic-locale users get Danish, which effectively all Greenlandic readers also read, rather than broken Kalaallisut.
+We record it because the pressure in localisation always runs toward claiming more languages, and a language list is only worth anything if every entry passed the same bar.
+Icelandic, our lowest-resource shipped language, passed — with a standing flag for extra native review.

 7. Limitations

-The pipeline currently runs on a single model family (Mistral Large; smaller models of the same family calque noticeably more, and we do not use them for translation).
-All temperatures, chunk sizes and artefact patterns are calibrated to it.
-Register decisions that are genuinely contested within a language (formal vs. informal address in German) are delegated to the native persona plus per-batch context rather than encoded as rules, which trades auditability for naturalness.
-The reviewer loop shares a model family with the author loop and therefore shares some blind spots.
-And the method is validated on interface copy, notifications and short marketing text — string-sized units; we have not validated it on long-form documents, where discourse-level cohesion adds constraints the current pipeline does not model.
+The pipeline runs on a single model family (Mistral Large; smaller models of the same family calque noticeably more), and every temperature, chunk size and artefact pattern is calibrated to it.
+Register decisions genuinely contested within a language, such as formal versus informal address in German, are delegated to the persona and per-batch context rather than encoded as rules, trading auditability for naturalness.
+The reviewer loop shares a model family with the authoring loop and therefore shares blind spots.
+And the method is validated on string-sized units — interface copy, notifications, short marketing text — not on long-form documents, where discourse-level cohesion adds constraints this pipeline does not model.

-The engine described here runs as an internal business tool at FRITS AI (it is what localises our production assistant); it is not currently exposed as a product.
-This report is intended to be sufficient for a competent team to implement the method.
-If you do — especially for languages we have not covered — we would like to hear how it behaves: contact.
+The engine runs as an internal tool at FRITS AI and is not exposed as a product.
+If you implement the method, especially for languages we have not covered, we would like to hear how it behaves: contact.

 References